Ronald Acuña Jr. Player Props: Braves vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 9.8 K/9 to lead MLB.

-- The White Sox have a 4.54 team ERA that ranks 25th among all MLB pitching staffs.
+- The White Sox have the 25th-ranked team ERA across all MLB pitching staffs (4.59).

-- White Sox pitchers combine to allow 125 total home runs at a clip of 1.4 per game (third-most in the league).
+- White Sox pitchers combine to give up 126 total home runs at a rate of 1.4 per game (third-most in baseball).

 © 2023 Data Skrive.
 All rights reserved.